 Other SEO Tools

-I also checked the Neil Patel SEO Analyzer and it gave similar bad results as the SEOptimer tool
+I also checked the Neil Patel SEO Analyzer and it gave similar bad results as the SEOptimer tool in January 2018!

 The Neil Patel SEO Analyzer Tools results/advice is misleading, incorrect advice, basically bad SEO advice similar to the SEOptimer tool results like: